 The details on subscription of such capacities are described in Attachment B of this Access Code for Transmission.
 The interruption procedures for such capacities are described in Attachment C of this Access Code for Transmission.

-Short haul Services

-The Short haul Services Wheeling and OCUC consist of a commitment on the combined use of a well-defined Entry Service at an Interconnection Point with a well-defined Exit Service at another Interconnection Point, avoiding a bottleneck in the transmission grid, and without access to the Market Based Balancing model, nor to the ZTP Trading Services.

-The TSO determines as described in Attachment A the Entry and Exit Services that are eligible for Wheeling Services or Operational Capacity Usage Commitments, in the framework of proactive congestion management policy.

 Modification of the Service Allocation Rule for Capacity Services

 In the event of an expected congestion situation, the TSO may propose an adaptation of the relevant Service Allocation Rule to the CREG, through an amendment of Attachment B of the Access Code for Transmission, in accordance with the procedures set forth in the Code of Conduct.